Giving the Illusion of Academic Rigor

 All these factors combine to cause prices to launch up so fast that people are soon paying with wheelbarrows of money.
 We’ve seen this many different times in history.

-As I learn more about different issues related to government, I have been realizing lately that my learnings always seem to consolidate into clauses that I would put into a constitution.
+P.S.: As I learn more about different issues related to government, I have been realizing lately that my learnings always seem to consolidate into clauses that I would put into a constitution.
 A well-crafted constitution is the holy grail of setting up an optimal government, and I think getting to be involved in writing one would be a pretty incredible opportunity.
-Maybe one day I will put the thought and research into writing an optimal constitution.
-But, in the meantime, I will accumulate my recommended clauses, which already include insights from studying money, lots of things about how government should and should not get involved in markets (including healthcare), how to structure checks and balances in a way that prevents would-be dictators from killing the democracy (I learned about this in How Democracies Die by Levitsky and Ziblatt), and structuring the voting system to allow for greater cooperation and freedom of ideas than our American system allows (I learned about this in The Politics Industry by Gehl and Porter).
+Maybe one day I will put the thought and research into writing an optimal constitution [Edit July 2025: I did that.]
+But, in the meantime, I will accumulate my recommended clauses, which already include insights from studying money, lots of things about how government should and should not get involved in markets (including healthcare), how to structure checks and balances in a way that prevents would-be dictators from killing the democracy (I learned about this in How Democracies Die by Levitsky and Ziblatt), and structuring the voting system to allow for greater cooperation and freedom of ideas than our current American system allows (I learned about this in The Politics Industry by Gehl and Porter).

 The Theory of Money, Part 41